2N107: Hobby references

 The operating parameters of the 2N107 are similar to Raytheon's CK722 and many hobbyist books would use both interchangeably.
-J. A. Stanley's, "Electronics for the Beginner" will specify 2N107 or CK722 in the parts list.
+J.A.
+Stanley's, "Electronics for the Beginner" specifies the 2N107 or CK722 in the parts list.
 Allied Radio, which sold both transistors through their catalog, sold a project book called "Understanding Transistors and Transistor Projects" dedicated to the 2N107.
 Another hobbyist book dedicated to the 2N107 was "Using Electronics" by Harry Zarchy, which emphasized simplicity and minimized construction sophistication.
 General Electric also devoted its share of 2N107 publishing by listing transistor applications in their transistor data books.